mbohun/pineroot/README.md

 Single 'make' command produces your own image, which you can copy to MicroSD card and boot on PinePhone.
 Our default image boots to wayland and starts [literm](https://github.com/rburchell/literm) for you.
 We even included [pine-ui](https://github.com/e59e4835/pine-ui) qt-quick skeleton application as embedded QT5 demo for kick starting your own developments.
-You can even utilize buildroot toolchain with
+You can also utilize buildroot toolchain with
 QT Creator for rapid 'in device' development.

 Our approach is simple, manageable and embedded friendly, thanks to buildroot.